 This kind of leader understands that a team cannot reach its goal single-handedly.
 The team member needs to work together, and caring for an individual member means you are encouraging and providing support to them.

 For any leader, facing challenges is not enough.
-Transformational leaders especially give their best to bring out the creative side of the member of the team.
+Transformational leaders especially give their best to bring out the creative side of the members of the team.

 They inspire them to seek a solution for the problem in the best possible and creative manner.

-In this idealized influence transformational leadership style, the leader’s primary goal is to become a role model for the member working in the team.
+In this idealized influence transformational leadership style, the leader’s primary goal is to become a role model for the members working in the team.

-When the leading person becomes a role model o for the member, out of love, respect, and trust, they follow all the ideas stimulated by the leader.
+When the leading person becomes a role model for the members, out of love, respect, and trust, they follow all the ideas stimulated by the leader.

 In a nutshell, the leader successfully influences every individual by their work.